laurelherting/lmh-headspace/AWS/security.md

 ### Failover Routing
 * Monitor site in US region using Health Checks
   * if they become unhealthy, create a secondary policy to failover to another region

+### AWS Security Qs
+* Are uploads to S3 buckets public or private by default?
+  * private
+* Do new AMIs created default to public or private?
+  * private
+* Do customers have any access to physical drives on ec2?
+  * yes
+* What are some of the delivery options for SNS?
+  * HTTP and HTTPS subscription types